These questions and answers were created by the STEMG to assist you in understanding the concepts of ASD Simplified Technical English (STE).

 Who created STE?
 And why?

 The STE project was started in 1979.
-At that time, there were far more aircraft manufacturers than there are today, and, although they all wrote in English to the same ATA Specification (known as ATA 100 at the time), their writing styles were very different.
+At that time, there were far more aircraft manufacturers than there are today, and, although they all wrote in English to the same ATA Specification (known as ATA 100), their writing styles were very different.
 There was documentation written in American English (Boeing, Douglas, Lockheed…), in British English (Hawker Siddeley, British Aircraft Corporation, …) and by companies whose native language was not English (Fokker, Aeritalia, Aerospatiale, and some of the companies that formed Airbus at the time).
 On top of that, some European airlines had to translate parts of their maintenance documentation into their local language for their mechanics to be able to understand it.

 This was a source of problems for the European airline industry and led them to approach AECMA in 1979, to ask the manufacturers to investigate the possibility of using a controlled form of English – and of course, of all manufacturers using the same!
 After investigation into types of controlled languages that existed in other industries, AECMA decided to produce its own controlled English, and in 1983, set up a project group, under the leadership of Fokker.
 The project was not limited to European industry, though.
 The American aerospace industry, through the AIA (Aerospace Industries Association of America) was invited to participate, especially as some AIA companies had already done some standardization along the same lines.